AriFordsham/GHCWiki/commentary.md

 - [GhcPapers](ghc-papers): papers and pointers to other documents that relate to the inner workings of GHC.

 Convert type diagram to SVG?
+Upload graphviz source?